Particular/docs.particular.net/transports/azure-service-bus/sanitization.md

  * Hashed entity names could lead to difficult names to use during production troubleshooting or debugging.
  * Sanitized entity names stay in the system and cannot be replaced until no longer used.
  * Composition strategy needs to work in conjunction with custom sanitization.
-     * If `HierarchyComposition` is used, generated path needs to be shared with custom sanitization strategy and be exempted from sanitization.
+     * If `HierarchyComposition` is used, the generated path must be shared with the custom sanitization strategy and be exempted from sanitization.

 ### Possible ways to avoid sanitization